Local Food Literacy Grant Stream

 Some examples of activities that could form parts of a project include:

-- Developing and delivering local food education or training sessions that could incorporate farm visits, on-farm education, and workshops to increase local food skills, knowledge, and awareness
+Developing and delivering local food education or training sessions that could incorporate new models of literacy, engage diverse populations, enhance experiential learning, incorporate farm visits, on-farm education, workshops and other activities to increase local food skills, knowledge, and awareness, and that could be replicated by others

 - Developing and producing educational/training materials, point-of-sale materials, promotional resources, such as videos or other digital tools